-Many homeowners who want to replace their old roof debate between installing economical 3 tab shingles vs. more expensive architectural shingles.
+Many homeowners who want to replace their old roof debate between installing economical 3 tab shingles vs. architectural shingles, which are more expensive.

-So lets explore why architectural roofing shingles cost so much more, and whether they are worth the extra spending.
+Lets explore why architectural roofing shingles cost so much more than 3 tab shingles, and whether they are worth the extra spending.

 What is the difference between regular shingles vs architectural shingles?